 After studying psychology at University of Stirling, University of Glasgow and the Sorbonne, I worked in Financial Services before founding London-based experience design firm Foviance - assisting clients to create well-designed and successful brand experiences.
-Now called EY-Seren, after being acquired by EY in 2015, the company has offices in several countries, including Paris, Dubai, Stockholm, Mexico City and Johannesburg.
+Now called EY-Seren, after being acquired by EY in 2015, the company has offices in several countries, including Paris, Dubai, Stockholm, Mexico City, Tokyo and Johannesburg.
 I maintain close links to the team there and continue to advocate their activities.

 On my specialties and interests – including Human-Computer Interaction (HCI), User Experience (UX) and Artificial Intelligence (AI) – I guest-lecture at various European institutions and have spoken at some of the world’s biggest conferences, Microsoft Global Congress and Media Festival to name but two.

 With support from the hundreds of individuals I’ve worked with over the last 20 years, I have assisted some of the most successful brands to embrace experience design.
 These include Barclays, Sky, Vodafone, Skype, Sainsbury’s, Dell, Nokia and Microsoft.
 My achievements also include pro-bono work setting the UK Government’s first Usability & Accessibility standards, which facilitated the move to online services in the UK and ensured no citizens were left behind in the shift to digital.